zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 Islands-incorporated non-profit foundation company limited by guarantee of that name.

+"Autonomous Entities" refers to committees, DAOs, teams or other groups to which FPF provides operations, administrative, and financial management support.

 "Section 501(c)(3)" refers to that section of the U.S. Internal Revenue Code (Title 26 of the U.S. Code). [#section501c3]_